1. Accessibility statement for www.ads.org.uk

 Some types of content and technology used on these websites are provided by third-party distributors (like YouTube or social media sites).
 We have not paid for, developed, nor controlled these services at any time; therefore, we are not liable for their accessibility compliance under Reg 4(2)(e).

-The A&DS website and its associated subdomain were tested for WCAG 2.1 A-AA accessibility requirements by web crawler tools hosted by third-party companies like Siteimprove and Axe – Accessibility Tester in 2020.
+In 2020 the A&DS website and its associated subdomain were tested for WCAG 2.1 A-AA accessibility requirements by web crawler tools hosted by third-party companies like Siteimprove and Axe – Accessibility Tester.

 If needed, you can find a list of the pages selected for sample testing by contacting us at firstname.lastname@example.org